How to Build Docker Images with Dockerfile

 Running a Container

-Now that the image is created you run a container from it by running:
+Now that the image is created you can run a container from it by running:

 docker run -d -p 6379:6379 --name redis linuxize/redis

-The -d options tell Docker to run the container in detached mode, the -p 6379:6379 option will publish the port 6379 to the host machine and the --name redis option specifies the container name.
-The last argument linuxize/redis is the name of the image, which is used to run the container.
+The -d option tells Docker to run the container in detached mode, the -p 6379:6379 option publishes port 6379 to the host machine, and the --name redis option specifies the container name.
+The last argument linuxize/redis is the name of the image used to run the container.

 When the container starts, use the following command to list all running containers :